-Key audit matters Based on our audit scoping, we identified the following key audit matters: - Acquisition accounting related to Ungerer and its affiliates; - Carrying value of intangible assets; and - Taxation.
-Materiality Based on our professional judgment we determined materiality for the Group as a whole to be CHF 60 million.
-Scoping Based on our understanding of Givaudan's operations, we have defined 17 component operations in 11 countries that are in scope for group reporting purposes.
+Key audit matters Based on our audit scoping, we identified the following key audit matters: - Acquisition accounting; and - Carrying value of intangible assets.
+Materiality Based on our professional judgment we determined materiality for the Group as a whole to be CHF 65 million.
+Scoping Based on our understanding of Givaudan's operations, we have defined 17 component operations in 11 countries that in scope for group reporting purposes.
 We have requested from the auditors in these countries to perform audit procedures to address the risks identified in our risk assessment phase.
-Coverage ratio on group sales, group operating income and group total assets are disclosed below.
+Coverage ratio on group sales, group operat income and group total assets are disclosed below.